It is the defense or refutation of a given truth by providing evidence either for or against.

 A theistic argument is the defense of the belief in a deity.

 What do you mean here by a deity?

-We mean a personal being who has always existed and who exists outside of the universe and acts upon it with great power.
+We mean a personal being who has always existed and who exists outside of the universe.

 What is the difference between a priori arguments for God’s existence and a posteriori?

 A posteriori arguments start from something that exists in our world and argues that only a deity could account for the existence of this thing, whatever it might be.
-A priori arguments argue for the existence of design proves that there must be a Designer or the existence of anything at all requires a creator.
+For instance, a person might argue that the existence of design proves that there must be a Designer or the existence of anything at all requires a creator.